learn-co-curriculum/learn-expert-quiz-questions-and-instructors/README.md

 ?: A Learn instructor:

-(X) owns a section of the curriculum and does what it takes to help students leran and complete their section as quickly as possible
+(X) owns a section of the curriculum and does what it takes to help students learn and complete their section as quickly as possible
 ( ) is a Learn expert that does lectures
 ( ) manages Learn experts